All About Clipless Pedals

 Glossary of Clipless Pedal and Shoe Terms

-Look or SPD compatible etc. - This term refers to shoes and it means that the bottom of the bicycling shoe will accept the cleats from the company mentioned.
+- Look or SPD-SL compatible etc. - This term refers to shoes and it means that the bottom of the bicycling shoe will accept the cleats from the company mentioned.
 So a Look-or SPD-SL compatible shoe will accept Look style cleats or SPD-SL style cleats.

 - Platform - Also known as a flat or bmx style pedal.
 Relies on pressure and pins that stick out of the pedal's surface to keep the foot in place.